the ultimate guide to crate training dos and donts 2 scaled

 Proper ventilation is crucial to ensure your dog’s safety and comfort inside the crate.
 Choose a crate with sufficient openings or wire mesh to allow for adequate airflow.
 This helps regulate temperature and prevents your dog from feeling overheated or suffocated.
 Ensure that the crate is placed in a well-ventilated area of your home to avoid any discomfort.

-See also Effective Puppy Crate Training Schedule
+See also Effective Crate Training Techniques

 Find products like these on Amazon!